Melasma is a pigment disorder that can be challenging to treat. It’s also one of the most misunderstood and misdiagnosed skin conditions.

 Why nothing’s working?

-Melasma can be incredibly frustrating as if misdiagnosed and treated as sun-induced hyperpigmentation, and it can lead to a worsening condition.
+Melasma can be incredibly frustrating if misdiagnosed and treated as sun-induced hyperpigmentation, and it can lead to a worsening condition.

-You may be feeling all is lost?
+You may be feeling all is lost.

-However, if you’re able to pinpoint the arrival of your pigment with any hormonal event such as pregnancy or hormonal birth control and the pigment appears symmetrically, or in an unusual place like your upper lip, then it’s probably melasma.
+However, if you’re able to pinpoint the arrival of your pigment with any hormonal event such as pregnancy or hormonal birth control and the pigment appears symmetrically or in an unusual place like your upper lip, then it’s probably melasma.

 But, don’t second guess, get the advice of a skincare professional.